Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: AARL Scheduling Algorithm

 \section{AARL Scheduling Algorithm}

 Scheduling is a decision-making activity, which is typically represented and solved as a utility maximization problem.
 The formulation of the problem is based on a mathematical model, which requires assumptions and approximations.
 In a 5G scenario, numerous aspects, including the users' mobility pattern and the traffic model influence the system modeling.
+Moreover, since data rates are very high, it is critical to meet the strict timing constraint for each radio time slot.
 These aspects make the multihop mmWave communication network a highly dynamic system.
 Hence, it is nearly impossible for such a model to account for all these and other factors.

 DRL offers an innovative approach to solving decision-making problems in the absence of an explicit mathematical model.
-A DRL agent approaches the optimal solution of a Markovian Decision Process by learning from its interaction with its environment, and is trained to make decisions that maximize the reward function.
+A DRL agent approaches the optimal solution of a Markovian decision process by learning from its interaction with its environment, and is trained to make decisions that maximize the reward function.
+Once trained, the agent can make very fast scheduling decisions, which are also very effective.

-Existing solutions for scheduling and routing usually rely on network information exchange, resulting in a trade-off between overhead and performance.
+Existing solutions for scheduling usually rely on network information exchange, resulting in a trade-off between overhead and performance.
 In contrast, DRL seeks to optimize the network tasks through a trial-and-error process that does not require explicit or instantaneous network information.
-A DRL algorithm can be model-free, which means that it does not require explicit knowledge of the interdependencies between different mmWave links.
-Therefore, we believe that a DRL-based algorithm is an excellent choice for performing scheduling and power control decisions in a multihop mmWave wireless network.
+A DRL algorithm can be model-free, which means that it does not require explicit knowledge of network topology or the interdependencies between different mmWave links.
+Therefore, we believe that a DRL-based algorithm is an excellent choice for performing very fast and effective scheduling and power control decisions in a multihop mmWave wireless network.

+To use AARL, an operator needs to load the BS locations and interference model into the simulated environment and train it offline.
+Once the agent is trained, the trained neural network should be loaded into the RIC controller.